Easy Homemade Recipes

 • Comments

-These chocolate dipped oreo cookies are the perfect dessert for kids on Valentine's day.
+These chocolate dipped oreo cookies are the perfect dessert on Valentine's day.
 But you can select different colors for different times of the year.
 For example, you can select green chocolate for St. Patrick's Day or purple, yellow and pink for Easter.

 If you are looking for other crafts to do with your kids, why not try this Herb and Vinegar Etched glass bottle using cricut tools.
 A craft you can give as a gift for any occasion.